renpy/renpy/sphinx/source/screens.rst

 The ``show screen`` statement causes a screen to be shown.
-It takes an screen name, a series of optional clauses, and optional Python arguments which are passed to the screen. :func:`show_screen` and :func:`call_screen` take additional specific keywords.
+It takes an screen name, a series of optional clauses, and optional Python arguments which are passed to the screen. :func:`renpy.show_screen` and :func:`renpy.call_screen` take additional specific keywords.

 The ``show screen`` statement takes the following clauses, some of them similar to the clauses of the :ref:`show-statement`: